 - Sexually provocative games or suggestive comments about or to a child

-All media products (CDs, DVDs etc. should be checked for their appropriateness with regard to age and suitability.
+- All media products (CDs, DVDs etc.) or online content should be checked for their appropriateness not limited to but with regard to age and suitability.

-- Vetted guest speakers and visiting teachers of varying disciplines, employed by the BoM of Scoil Chaitríona to perform specific duties, will be left work with a class alone at the Principal’s discretion
+- Vetted guest speakers and visiting teachers of varying disciplines, employed by the BoM of Scoil Chaitríona Baggot Street to perform specific duties, will be left work with a class alone at the Principal’s discretion.

 - Visitors/Guest speakers should never be left alone with pupils.
 The school Principal has a responsibility to check out the credentials of the visitor/guest speaker and to ensure that the material in use is appropriate.

 - In all situations where a pupil needs assistance with toileting/intimate care, a meeting will be convened, after enrolment and before the child starts school, between parents/guardians, class teacher, special needs assistant, Principal and, if appropriate, the pupil.
 The purpose of the meeting will be to ascertain the specific needs of the child and to determine how the school can best meet those needs

 - The staff to be involved in this care will be identified and provision will be made for occasions when the particular staff involved are absent.
 A written copy of what has been agreed will be made and kept in the child’s file

 - Two members of staff will be present when dealing with intimate care/toileting needs.
 Any deviation from the agreed procedure will be recorded and notified to the DLP and the parents/guardians.